-Figure 4A denotes the beat note where the X-band oscillator is locked to a multiple of a synthesizer signal at 5,06 MHz.
-The dispersion is 1 MHz/division.
-The dispersion for the next three beat notes is 50 kHz/division.
-For B, the reference is a 5.06-MHz guartz oscillator.
-However, the multiplier chain going from 5.06 MHz to 106 MHz was not state of the art.
-In C, the beat note is referenced to a 106-MHz oscillator, and the last beat note, D, results from a free running Gunn diode oscillator at X-band.
+5.06-MHz quartz oscillator.
+However, the multiplier chain going from 5.06 to 106 MHz was not state of the art.
+In Fig. 4(c), the beat note is referenced to a 106-MHz oscillator; and the last beat note in Fig. 4(d), results from a free-running Gunn diode oscillator at X band.
 (The last two beat notes are instrument limited by the spectrum analyzer due to the particular dispersion and resolution settings used here.)
-This sequence of beat notes suggests that a Gunn diode oscillator (when stabilized by a superconducting cavity) may be the best reference for locking an HCN laser.
+This sequence of beat notes suggests that a Gunn diode oscillator (when stabilized by a superconducting cavity [14]) may be the best reference for locking an HCN laser.

-A question one might ask at this point is, how much of the 2-kHz beat note linewidth is due to the laser and how much is due to the multiplied reference?
+A question one might ask at this point is how much of the 2-kHz beat-note linewidth is due to the laser and how much is due to the multiplied reference?
 Some insight is provided by beating two free-running HCN lasers together.
-The resulting beat linewidth is about 4 kHz, which would indicate a width of not less than 2 kHz for each laser.
-13
+The resulting beat linewidth is about 4 kHz, which would indicate a width of not less than 2 kHz for each laser [13].

 Experimental information regarding the reference width is unavailable at this time.
-Further, the problem of obtaining a suitable reference has not been completely solved.
-A cavity stabilized klystron (which will be stabilized in long term via injection locking by a phase locked klystron) hopefully will offer some improvement in this area.
+Furthermore, the problem of obtaining a suitable reference has not been completely solved.
+A cavity-stabilized klystron (which will be stabilized in the long term via injection locking by a phase-locked klystron) hopefully will offer some improvement in this area.
 Calculations indicate a linewidth of less than 100 Hz could be achieved; however, this has yet to be tried.
-The results which follow in the remainder of the paper were obtained by using a klystron which was phase locked to a quartz crystal oscillator at 118 MHz.
+The results which follow in the remainder of this work were obtained by using a klystron which was phase locked to a quartz crystal oscillator at 118 MHz.